Effective Endpoint Security Strategy 101

 The first important tool – VPNs, or Virtual Private Networks.
 The modern workforce is a mobile one, and professionals everywhere are carrying their devices with them as they travel and connect to public Wi-Fi networks.
 Public Wi-Fi networks are not typically the most secure, and VPNs can help ensure those mobile devices connect securely to avoid potentially exposing data.

-These devices should always have strong authentication as well, which acts as the first line of defense for any security issues that arise.
+These devices should always have strong authentication as well, which acts as the first line of defence for any security issues that arise.
 Remind everyone that their devices should be locked with a strong and complex password that acts as the gatekeeper for their device.
 That way, the company will be protected if that individual endpoint device becomes lost or stolen.

 Empower Your Employees to Do Their Part